LiamBatiste/Restaurant-Sales-Analysis/README.md

 It can be seen that the order of average discount for items was (high to low); **Steak & Cheese Flat Bread, Veggie Patty Flat Bread, Roast Chicken Flat Bread, Chicken Parmesan, 6 inch Buffalo Chicken Foot Long**

-This may be due to deals that are associated with these specific items that could be as part of events, seasons or cross-brading.
-This data can be utilised to ensure that restaurants are not applying to much discount to items but also can give target items for monitoring for example to trial if discounts increase overall sales quantity/revenue by a certain threshold possibly through hypothesis testing.
+This may be due to deals that are associated with these specific items that could be as part of events, seasons or cross-branding.
+This data can be utilised to ensure that restaurants are not applying to much discount to items but also can give target items for monitoring, for example to trial if discounts increase overall sales quantity/revenue by a certain threshold, possibly through hypothesis testing.
 <br></br>

 **Top 5 Items with Highest Average Percentage of Sales Discount Against Total Item Price**

 ![image](https://github.com/user-attachments/assets/b64b6972-3d03-4406-befb-c40700bab798)

-The top 5 items by average discount (percentage) based off sales volume against item price this year are as follows; **Turkey 6 inch (~ 26%), Milk (~ 22%), Cookie (~ 22%), Steak & Chse FtLong (~ 22%), Turkey 6 inch (~ 16%)**
+The top 5 items by average discount (percentage) based off sales volume against item price this year are as follows; **Turkey 6 inch (~ 26%), Milk (~ 22%), Cookie (~ 22%), Steak & Cheese Foot Long (~ 22%), Turkey 6 inch (~ 16%)**

-It is important to consider that I have used _(average discount for sales)/price_ this is more appropriate to analyse customer behavior in terms of how often they are availing of discounts on a specific item.
+It is important to consider that I have used _(average discount for sales)/price_ this is more appropriate to analyse customer behaviour in terms of how often they are availing of discounts on a specific item.
 Whereas I could have also looked at (average disc by quantity)/price this would be used to assess the impact of discounts on the volume of products sold.
 <br></br>

 ## Customer Behaviour Analysis